pip-services/pip-services-docs/content/en/dart/expressions/tokenizers/generic/generic_number_state.md

 ### Description

-The GenericNumberState class allows you to create a NumberState object returns a number from a scanner.
+The GenericNumberState class allows you to create a NumberState object that returns a number from a scanner.

 Important points
 - This state's idea of a number allows an optional, initial minus sign, followed by one or more digits.
 A decimal point and another string of digits may follow these digits.